Sean Hannity Mercilessly Shut Down By Attorney Of Roy Moore Accuser

 You can read the full letter here, although all of the relevant portions are included above.
 While it must be noted that standards of “journalistic integrity” don’t apply to Hannity — and he’s the one who keeps reminding people that he’s “not a journalist” — this letter may still result in another Hannity tantrum.

-Also, Moore has been threatening the Alabama publisher of AL.com since the sexual misconduct allegations first surfaced, so Moon has duly offered to buy Paula Cobia a beer.
+Also, Moore has been threatening the Alabama publisher of AL.com (which has since rejected Moore’s demands to stop covering him) since the sexual misconduct allegations first surfaced, so Moon has duly offered to buy Paula Cobia a beer.
 She could probably use that a few more.

 (Via CNN Money, Ed Krassen on Twitter & AL.com)